Wal-Mart is about to do it again.

 Brian Hicks

 Brian is a founding member and President of Angel Publishing.
-He writes about general investment strategies for Wealth Daily and Energy & Capital.
+He writes about general investment strategies for Wealth Daily and Energy and Capital.
+Brian is the managing editor and investment director of R.I.C.H Report (Retired Independent Carefree Healthy) and New World Assets.
 For more on Brian, take a look at his editor’s page.